alejandrohdezma/alejandrohdezma/modules/site/src/docs/blog/updating-multiple-repositories-with-scala-steward-and-github-actions.md

 It can be used on any public Scala project hosted on GitHub, GitLab or BitBucket that uses [SBT] or [Mill] by simply adding said repository to [this file][repos.json].
-Shortly after that you will start receiving Pull Requests.
+Shortly after that, you will start receiving Pull Requests.

 There are already more than 1500 repositories using this public instance of